zedeus/nitter/docs/api.md

 - `has_more`: whether another page is likely available
 - `tweets`: recent tweets in reverse chronological order

+When a profile has a pinned tweet, it is included in the `tweets` array as well.
+If it is not already present in the fetched timeline page, Nitter inserts it at the beginning of the response.

 ## Single tweet response

 The single-tweet endpoint returns one tweet object directly, not a wrapper object.